dagl200/unleash/website/docs/reference/rbac.md

 :::info availability

-User group syncing is planned to be released in Unleash 4.18 and will be available for Enterprise customers.
+User group syncing is an enterprise feature available from Unleash 4.18 onwards.

 :::